2025 Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 1. Are 2025 pennies still being produced?

-No, penny production stopped in February 2025 by executive order.
-Only about 250,000 business strikes were made in January before the shutdown.
-San Francisco still produces proof versions for collectors.
+No, business strike penny production stopped in February 2025 by executive order from President Trump.
+Only an estimated 250,000 business strikes were made in January before the shutdown—compared to over 7 billion pennies produced across Philadelphia and Denver in 2024.
+San Francisco still produces proof versions for annual collector sets.
 This makes 2025 potentially the final year of U.S. penny production.

 2. What makes 2025 pennies valuable?

-Their extremely low mintage and status as potentially the last pennies ever made.
-Uncirculated examples already trade above face value, with 2025-S proofs selling for $41.
-Error coins like double dies or off-center strikes can be worth $25-$2,000+ depending on the error type.
+Their extremely low mintage and status as potentially the last Lincoln cents ever made.
+An estimated 250,000 business strikes is a tiny fraction of typical annual production.
+Uncirculated examples in RD (Red) color already trade above face value, with 2025-S proof coins selling for $41 or more.
+Error coins like doubled dies or wrong planchet strikes can be worth $25–$2,000+ depending on error type and severity.

 3. How can I identify a valuable 2025 penny?

-Check the condition (uncirculated with red luster is best), mint mark (no mark = Philadelphia, D = Denver, S = San Francisco proof), and look for errors like doubled letters or off-center strikes.
-Even regular uncirculated 2025 pennies command premiums due to their low mintage.
+Check three things: condition (uncirculated with full RD red luster is most valuable), mint mark (no mark = Philadelphia, D = Denver, S = San Francisco proof), and errors (look for doubled letters, off-center strikes, or clipped planchets).
+Even a regular uncirculated 2025 penny commands a premium due to its historic low mintage.
+Store it in an airtight holder to preserve its red color.

 Similar Posts